 - Probability and Series: arithmetic and geometric series, counting, permutations and combinations, Pascal’s Triangle and probability with the Binomial Theorem, binomial and normal distributions

-Prerequisites: Successful completion of Algebra I and Geometry and instructor approval.
+Successful completion of Algebra I and Geometry and instructor approval are prerequisites.
 Students must complete an application and be approved before registering.
 The well-prepared applicant will have completed a basic algebra course and geometry course and is familiar with those fundamental concepts.
 They should have the maturity to diligently complete the assigned homework and seek additional help when needed.
 Learning how to learn mathematics is stressed in this course, so students who are motivated to improve should apply.